 OS dumps unique to each OS are critical to restore an OS properly (e.g. ufsdump for Solaris, make_tape_recovery for HPUX, mksysb for AIX).

-Your data for data base (DB) and other applications are most likely on external storage arrays and are being backed up by tape for off-site purposes.
+Your data for database (DB) and other applications are most likely on external storage arrays and are being backed up by tape for off-site purposes.
 Do you have a Disaster Recovery (DR) site with this data being replicated by a storage array or cluster product?
-Regardless, know and test how you would restore the data in the new data center should things go awry.
+Regardless, know and test how you would restore the data in the new data centre should things go awry.

-As tempting as it may be to utilize your maintenance window to take advantage of upgrading your OS or applications during a relocation, DO NOT.
+As tempting as it may be to utilise your maintenance window to take advantage of upgrading your OS or applications during a relocation, DO NOT.